carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 > You can also use the catch-all ⌘ / shortcut to insert just about anything.
 Just execute the shortcut then type what you want to insert.
 For example: `/lis` will prompt listing options.
 >
 {: .callout}

+Let's get some formatting done in our example paper.
+We will look for some **FIXMEs** and replace with the recommended style so we can all produce a similar output at the end of the workshop.

 ### *Applying Emphasis*